IndieSmiths/nodezator/README.md

 The logos/images listed below, featured in Nodezator's splash screen (and sometimes in other spots in the app), are all mine:

 - the Kennedy Richard "KR" logo;
-- the Indie Python project logo;
+- the Indie Smiths project logo;
 - the Nodezator logo;
 - the robot, called Zenith Green, Nodezator's mascot.